sighupio/fury-kubernetes-keycloak/README.md

 > ⚠️ If you not set an external database, keycloak will default to a `H2` local instance on every pod.
 This means that it will not be syncronized between the different keycloak pods.

+> ⚠️ On some cases, the Java Virtual Machine (JVM) is configure by default to cache DNS name lookups **forever** instead of following the record's TTL.
+This could be problematic in cases where Keycloak should contact endpoints that have "dynamic" DNS entries, for example AWS' RDS endpoint.
+In order to disable the infit cache, you need to pass the `-Dnetworkaddress.cache.ttl=60` flag to the JVM.
+Where `60` is the TTL in seconds you want to use.
+You can add it to the `JAVA_OPTS` environment variable.

 - Set the `CACHE_OWNERS` environment variable, the default value is `1`.
 This value sets the amount of copies that you want to have of each keycloak's cache.
 If you have it set to 1, and a pods dies, you'll lose that cache contents.

 - The default value for the `liveness` and `readiness` probes is 140 seconds.
 It could be that your keycloak takes more time to boot up, adjust the values accordingly to your environment.